8 Top Legal Research Tools for Legal Professionals

 4. Legal Information Institute

 The Legal Information Institute (LII), hosted by Cornell Law School, is one of the most trusted free legal research tools available online.
-It gives open access to a broad range of legal documents, including statutes, regulations, and U.S. Supreme Court decisions.
+It provides open access to a broad range of legal documents, including statutes, regulations, and U.S. Supreme Court decisions.

 For many in the legal industry, this platform is the first stop when they need reliable information at no cost.